eicrud/eicrud/README.md

 ```

 ## Powerful typed client (remote procedure call)
-**Eicrud** lets you generate a powerful client that holds all your DTOs and commands.
+**Eicrud** lets you generate a powerful super-client that holds all your DTOs and commands.
 Allowing auto-completion and type safety directly in your front-end.
 ```typescript
 // in your profile service
 async $say_hello(dto: SayHelloDto, ctx: CrudContext) {